mplachkova/WritingPortfolio/HowtoAddRepository.md

 ## Summary

-How to clone my remote GitHub repository locally using Visual Studio Code.
+How to clone your remote GitHub repository to your computer using Visual Studio Code.

 ## Prerequisites